RetroDECK/ES-DE/INSTALL-DEV.md

 make
 ```

-To build ES-DE with the VLC video player in addition to the default FFmpeg player, enable the VLC_PLAYER option, for example:
+To build ES-DE with the VLC video player in addition to the default FFmpeg player, enable the VLC_PLAYER option:
 ```
 cmake -DVLC_PLAYER=on .
 make
 ```

-To generate a debug build, run this instead:
+To generate a debug build, run this:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
 make
 ```
-Keep in mind though that a debug version will be much slower due to all compiler optimizations being disabled.
+Keep in mind that the debug version will be much slower due to all compiler optimizations being disabled.

 Running `make -j6` (or whatever number of parallel jobs you prefer) speeds up the compilation time if you have cores to spare.

-After building ES-DE and trying to execute the application, there could be issues with finding the dynamic link libraries for VLC (assuming VLC is actually enabled for the build) as these are not installed into a standard location but rather into the /Applications folder.
+After building ES-DE and trying to execute the application, there could be issues with finding the dynamic link libraries for VLC (assuming VLC was enabled for the build) as these are not installed into a standard location but rather into the /Applications folder.
 As such, you may need to set the DYLD_LIBRARY_PATH environmental variable to find the VLC libraries.
-Note that this is not intended or required for the release build that will be shipped in a DMG installer or if you manually install ES-DE using 'make install'.
+Note that this is not intended or required for the release build that will be shipped in a DMG installer or if you manually install ES-DE using _make install_.
 It's only needed to be able to run the binary from the build directory.
-The following will of course only be active during your session, and you need to set the variable for each terminal window that you want to start ES-DE from, unless you add it to your shell profile file:
+You should add this to your shell profile file to avoid having to set it each time you open a new terminal window:
 ```
 export DYLD_LIBRARY_PATH=/Applications/VLC.app/Contents/MacOS/lib
 ```

-**Note:** Running ES-DE from the build directory may be a bit flaky as there is no Info.plist file available which is required for setting the proper window mode and such.
+Running ES-DE from the build directory may be a bit flaky as there is no Info.plist file available which is required for setting the proper window mode and such.
 It's therefore recommended to run the application from the installation directory for any more in-depth testing.
 But normal debugging can of course be done from the build directory.

 Be aware that the approach taken for macOS has the limitation that you can't build for previous operating system versions.
 You can certainly set CMAKE_OSX_DEPLOYMENT_TARGET to whatever version you like, but the problem is that the Homebrew libraries will most likely not work on earlier macOS versions.
 In theory this can be worked around by building all these libraries yourself with a lower deployment target, but it's hardly worth the effort.
 It's better to build on the lowest OS version that should be supported and rely on forward compatibility.

 **Code signing:**

-Due to the Apple notarization requirement implemented as of macOS 10.14.5 a build with simple code signing is needed for versions up to 10.13 and another build with both code signing and notarization will be required for versions 10.14 and higher.
+Due to the Apple notarization requirement implemented as of macOS 10.14.5 a build with simple code signing is needed for versions up to 10.13 and another build with both code signing and notarization is required for version 10.14 and higher.

-macOS code signing is beyond the scope of this document, but the option MACOS_CODESIGN_IDENTITY is used to to specify the code signing certificate identity, for example:
+macOS code signing is beyond the scope of this document, but the option MACOS_CODESIGN_IDENTITY is used to specify the code signing certificate identity, for example:
 ```
 cmake -DMACOS_CODESIGN_IDENTITY="My Name" .
 ```